-While the CT scan itself causes no pain, having to lie still for the length of the procedure might cause some discomfort or pain, particularly if you’ve recently been injured or had surgery.
-The technologist will use all possible comfort measures and the procedure as quickly as possible to minimize any discomfort or pain.
+While the CT scan itself causes no pain, having to lie still for the length of the scan might cause some discomfort or pain, particularly if you’ve recently been injured or had surgery.
+The technologist will use all possible comfort measures and complete the procedure as quickly as possible to minimize any discomfort or pain.
 What happens after a CT scan of the pancreas?